yudhisteer/Face-Recognition-with-Masks/README.md

 ![2-Figure1-1](https://user-images.githubusercontent.com/59663734/142723133-243c6b53-47ea-43e7-809b-c4dd790aa98f.png)

 ### 2.1 Face Detection with SSD
 Object detection refers to the task of identifying various objects within an image and drawing a bounding box around each of them.
-Initially researchers developed R-CNN for object detection, localization and classification.
+Initially, researchers developed R-CNN for object detection, localization, and classification.
 The output is a bounding box surrounding the object detected with the classification result of the object.
 With time, we improved the R-CNN network and came up with Fast R-CNN and Faster R-CNN.
 However, one major drawback of the network was that the inference time was too long for real-time object detection.
-New architectures such as ```YOLO``` and the ones describe below are better suited for real-time object detection.
+New architectures such as ```YOLO``` and the ones described below are better suited for real-time object detection.

 There are several methods for face detection:
 - SSD